kalisio/kargo/docs/how-to-use-it/tips.md

 Check the [doc](https://www.gnu.org/software/screen/manual/screen.html) to learn more.
 :::

-## Clipping rasters with Geojson polygons
+## How to clip rasters with Geojson polygons ?

 ```bash
 $gdalwarp -of MBTILES -crop_to_cutline -cutline france.geojson bdortho_5m.mbtiles bdortho_5m_cut.mbtiles